-We often find that transitioning one application at a time to the cloud is the best approach.
+If you want to launch your digital transformation efforts, a great first step is exploring possibilities within the cloud.
+We often find that transitioning one application at a time is the best approach.
 Testing the waters helps acclimate not just your technology teams to the cloud but your entire business culture as a whole.

 Phase One: Planning